Charles Hope, 1st Earl of Hopetoun: Early life

 He was the son of John Hope of Hopetoun by a daughter of the 4th Earl of Haddington.
 His father, John Hope, purchased the barony of Niddry Castle from George Seton, 4th Earl of Winton around 1680.
 He also bought the neighbouring barony of Abercorn, with the office of heritable sheriff of the County of Linlithgow, from Sir Walter Seton.

 His paternal grandfather was Sir James Hope of Hopetoun and paternal great-grandfather was Sir Thomas Hope, 1st Baronet of Craighall, Fife.

 Peerage

 In 1681, John Hope was shire commissioner for Linlithgow in the Parliament of Scotland.
 The following year, his father drowned with the sinking of HMS Gloucester in 1682.
 Traveling with the Duke of York, family tradition has that his father had secured a seat in a rescue boats but gave it up to the Duke of York.
 The tradition continues that in recognition of this act, Charles was created Earl of Hopetoun in the Peerage of Scotland by Queen Anne on 15 April 1703, shortly after reaching his majority.

+The family estates and businesses, including lead mining, were managed on his behalf by his mother, Lady Margaret Hope of Hopetoun.
+She revived plan to build a church for their miners at Leadhills, and commenced the building of Hopetoun House.